mytestbed/omf/doc/RESOURCE_PROXY.md

 ## Full DSL methods list

-In the previous example, we use method register\_proxy to register resource proxy, register\_request to provide property to be requested, etc. They are all part of resource proxy DSL, and provided by included module resource\_proxy\_dsl.
+In the previous example, we use method register\_proxy to register resource proxy, request to provide property to be requested, etc. They are all part of resource proxy DSL, and provided by included module resource\_proxy\_dsl.

     include OmfRc::ResourceProxyDSL